 - Isn’t he miserable and sad without his twin?

-DO REMARK: It’s great that you are giving each twin alone time.
+It’s great that you are giving each twin alone time.
 I imagine it takes a bit of creative juggling to make it happen.
 I admire you for making this a priority.
 It must be wonderful for you and each twin to have time alone together.

 DON’T PAY ATTENTION TO THE TWINS FIRST IF THEY ARE WITH OTHER SIBLINGS